Switch

 Settings

 casesdynamic listOrdered list of case labels.
-Each label creates one output handle.
+Each label creates one control output handle.

 Example